-If you are getting close to retirement age, or you just have a very low tolerance for risk with your investments, your portfolio should reduce your exposure to equities to only about 25%.
+If you are getting close to retirement age, or you just have a very low tolerance for risk with your investments, you should reverse the traditional approach and reduce your exposure to equities to only about 40% while increasing your fixed income allocation to 60%.
 Even with this reduced allocation to equities, stocks will still make up the majority of risk in your investment portfolio.
-Our Conservative Asset Allocation is about has about as balanced of a risk profile as is practical, unless of course you look at our Retirement Asset Allocation.
+The Conservative Asset Allocation is as balanced of a risk profile as is practical, unless you look at the Retirement Asset Allocation.

 Aggressive Asset Allocation

 You do not want to throw all of your investments in cash when your retire, but then again you do not want to invest it all in the stock market.
-Our recommendation for retirement is to always have a couple of years available as cash, say about 10 %, and about 20% in the stock market.
-Retirement is not the time to throw away the concept of having a risk balanced portfolio.
-In fact, this is even more important during retirement.
+In retirement you should always have a couple of years of expenses available in cash and invest the rest in a diversified mix of stocks, bonds, and alternatives like the Retirement Asset Allocation portfolio.
+Balancing risk without limiting opportunities for growth is most important during retirement.